peeramid-labs/eds/README.md

 ## Project status: Alpha

-We are working on setting up a token and deploying governing body as a DAO.
+We are open for discussion, whether this should be managed trough a governing body as a DAO.

-If you want to be up to date and not miss a thing, please
+If you want to be up to date, express your opinion or not miss a thing, please
 - subscribe to our twitter: https://x.com/peeramid_labs
 - join our discord: https://discord.gg/EddGgGUuWC